Charles Sackville-West, 4th Baron Sackville: First World War

-At the outbreak of the First World War, Sackville-West was at the War Office.
-He was appointed a GSO 1 on 16 January 1915.
-However, the need for experienced officers in the field prompted his movement to the Indian Army Corps on the Western Front until 3 December 1915, when he was given command of the 21st Infantry Brigade and promoted to brigadier-general.
+At the outbreak of the First World War in the summer of 1914, Sackville-West was serving at the War Office.
+He was appointed as GSO1, effectively chief of staff, of the 12th (Eastern) Division, a Kitchener's Army formation, on 16 January 1915.
+However, the need for experienced officers in the field prompted his movement to the Indian Army Corps on the Western Front until 3 December, when he was given command of the 21st Infantry Brigade, then part of the 7th Division, and promoted to temporary brigadier general, taking over from Lieutenant Colonel Ralph Berners.

 On 30 July 1916, at the height of the Battle of the Somme, Sackville-West was wounded in an attack by a German bomber on his brigade headquarters.
 Evacuated to Britain, he had recovered by October, when he took over the 190th Infantry Brigade.
 Within days of this posting, however, Sackville-West was wounded in the jaw when a high-explosive shell detonated in the midst of his command group as he inspected the trenches in front of Hamel.
 Although wounded, dazed and partially buried, Sackville-West was able to reach the casualty clearing station unaided, and was again evacuated to Britain to recover.

-Returning to the Western Front for the third time in March 1917, Sackville-West commanded the 182nd Infantry Brigade from 11 March until 18 November, when he was appointed brigadier-general on the General Staff, serving as chief of staff to Sir Henry Wilson on the Supreme War Council.
-On 19 February 1918 Wilson became Chief of the Imperial General Staff at the War Office, and Sackville-West succeeded him as British Military Representative at Versailles.
-He was promoted to the substantive rank of colonel on 1 April 1918, with seniority from 12 February 1916, and to major-general on 1 January 1919, with temporary rank backdated to 18 November 1917.
+He was promoted to brevet colonel in January 1917.
+Returning to the Western Front for the third time in March, Sackville-West commanded the 61st (2nd South Midlands) Division's 182nd (Warwickshire) Infantry Brigade from 11 March until 18 November, when he was appointed brigadier general on the general staff, serving as chief of staff to General Sir Henry Wilson on the Supreme War Council.
+On 19 February 1918 Wilson became chief of the imperial general staff (CIGS) at the War Office, and Sackville-West succeeded him as British military representative at Versailles.
+He was promoted to the substantive rank of colonel on 1 April, with seniority from 12 February 1916, and to substantive major general on 1 January 1919, with his temporary rank backdated to 18 November 1917.

 Sackville-West received several decorations during his wartime service.
 He was appointed a Companion of the Order of St. Michael and St. George (CMG) on 18 February 1915, and was knighted as a Knight Commander of the Order of the British Empire (KBE) in the 1919 Birthday Honours on 3 June 1919.
 He was also decorated as a Commander of the Legion of Honour of France in 1918 and as a Grand Officer of the Order of the Crown of Italy in 1919.
-In 1921, he was decorated with the Italian Cross of War, followed by the Cross of War of France.
+In 1921, he was decorated with the Italian Cross of War, followed by the Croix de guerre of France.